DSACMS/npd_csviper/ReadMe.md

 ## The Invoker System

 The invoker system is npd_csviper's intelligent file discovery and execution engine.
 It automatically finds the most recent data file matching your original CSV pattern and executes the appropriate import script.
+If you need finer grain control, you can just use the go.postgresql.py install script by itself.

 ### How It Works